-Gantrade offers 2-Methyl 1, 3- Propanediol (MPO) to enhance unsaturated polyester resins, including both composites and gelcoats, as well as saturated polyester for coating, polyurethane, polycarbonate, and much more.
+Gantrade offers 2-Methyl 1, 3- Propanediol (MPO), also known as methyl propanediol, to enhance unsaturated polyester resins, including both composites and gelcoats, as well as saturated polyester for coating, polyurethane, polycarbonate, and much more.

 Let’s take a look at the many applications of this versatile diol:

 1. Unsaturated Polyester Resins (Composites)

 The unique molecular structure of MPO brings significant process and property advantages to unsaturated polyester resins (UPR).
 The all-primary hydroxyl and high boiling point character of MPO increase both esterification rates and kettle productivity.

 This higher reactivity compared with other glycols, such as propylene glycol, leads to lighter colored resins.
 In addition, the non-linear backbone of MPO gives polyesters excellent styrene miscibility.
 MPO provides an excellent balance of tensile strength, elongation, and flexibility to the final product.

 Molding resins can achieve higher elongations and toughness without sacrificing modulus.
 Moreover, unlike other flexibilizing glycols, MPO will not lead to losses in chemical resistance, water resistance, or weatherability.
 Isocyanate-modified, unsaturated polyester resin molding systems benefit from incorporating MPO into the polyester.
 The two primary hydroxys of MPO ensure reliable, rapid Isocyanate chain extension in these hybrid resin systems.